LordBipGit/webgl/README.md

 # NFTARCADE  pre-alpha
 --> https://nft64.github.io/NFTARCADE/  <--

-A NFT Gallery bridged for all platforms powered by the Unity Video Game Engine.
+A physical based NFT Gallery for the camera and AR metaverse for all platforms powered by the Unity Video Game Engine.

 Twitter Profile picture+info and NFT images all load at realtime from ipfs urls!